NandiniVermaNTU/Submission/README.md

 To run the HTTP server and gRPC server locally, follow these steps:

-1. Start the gRPC server:
+1. Start the gRPC server: go run rpc-server/main.go
+2. In a separate terminal, start the HTTP server: go run http-server/main.go

 ## Testing the Implementation